I’ve had an interesting relationship with time for as long as I can remember

 We’d have lengthy discussions covering what I read as well as observations based on how I experienced time.

-I told him I could feel the universe moving around me.
+I told him I could feel the universe moving around me and – more importantly – within me.

-Early on I recognized that feeling the universe moving around me was more acute at certain times of year.
+Early on I recognized that feeling the universe moving around and within me was more acute at certain times of year.

 January August and November.